Trees outside woodland

 What wildlife-rich looks like:

 Healthy native trees of all ages across Devon.
 Lots of dead and decaying wood.
-The tree, dead and decaying wood all support a wealth of wildlife including insects, bats, birds, lichens and fungi.
+The trees, dead and decaying wood all support a wealth of wildlife including insects, bats, birds, lichens and fungi.

 Focus Species: